 - Neurodevelopmental treatment

 - Visual motor and handwriting skills

-Hospital Tours: The child Life coordinator is available to give tours to a variety of age groups.
+Hospital Tours: The child life coordinator is available to give tours to a variety of age groups.
 Tours can be tailored to your group’s age level and interest.
 To schedule a tour and ensure your group gets the most out of their hospital experience please call Kerri Reaves Grossman, Child Life Coordinator at 662-459-2772 Monday through Friday from 8 a.m.-5 p.m.